 My name is Diana, I am a qualified nutritional therapist and passionate Foodie.
-I live and work as a nutrition consultant and content producer in Berlin at the moment.
-Before embarking on my ” food adventure” I worked as a photographic producer and agent to international models, hair & make-up artists and stylist.
+I live Berlin at the moment, where I work as a culinary manager, recipe developer and content producer.
+Before embarking on my ” food adventure” I worked as photographic producer and agent to international models, hair & make-up artists and stylists in London.

 In order to keep up with the ever changing and evolving world of nutritional research I regularly attend CDP events, seminars and workshops.
 They are invaluable to the work I am doing and I look forward to learning new exciting facts and findings around food, nutrition, health and well being every day.

 As much as I am passionate about good food and love eating it, I am interested in where it comes from and its impact on the environment.
 Needless to say, I hate throwing food away, some of my friends call me the ‘ Queen of leftovers’ as I try to use anything left over to make something new and equally delicious- check out Irma’s macaroons .
 I have to admit that I am a bit of a food nerd too, I like to make my own sauerkraut, sprouts and bread and ideally cook everything from scratch.
 As you can imagine, I spend a lot of time in the kitchen, but I love it.
 It’s the place where I can relax and really get into the zone.
 Time just flies by and at the end there always is a new creation, small kitchen disasters included.